 Making Assumptions With Candidates

-Assuming in startup recruitment with candidates is trickier.
+Assumptions in startup recruitment regarding candidates are trickier.
 Making the assumption that you know what the candidate wants can lead you to not closing the hire.
 And this can turn out to be expensive.
 You go through so many rounds of the recruitment process, just to find out that, in the end, the offer doesn’t match what the candidate actually wants.
 So, here are some of the most encountered assumptions when it comes to candidates to help avoid this:

 Assumption 1 – The Candidate Is a Good Fit For The Startup Culture